Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis: Convolutive ``Block-Matching'' Algorithm

 The score function in the CBM algorithm, defining the optimization problem to be solved, is inspired from the work of Sargent \etal~\cite{sargent2016estimating}, which extended the score function of Jensen~\cite{jensen2006multiple} in order to take into account both the homogeneity and the regularity criteria.
 For a segment $S_i$ of size $n$, this results in a mixed score function:

-In details, Equation~\ref{eq:mixed_function} is the weighted sum of two terms: $\SegScoreNotation^{K}(S_i)$, evaluating the homogeneity of the segment using convlution kernels (Section~\ref{sec:convolution_kernels}), and $p(n)$, a penalization term related to the regularity of the segment (Section~\ref{sec:penalty_function}).
-Parameter $\lambda$ is a weighting parameter.
+In details, (\ref{eq:mixed_function}) is the weighted sum of two terms: $\SegScoreNotation^{K}(S_i)$, evaluating the homogeneity of the segment using convolution kernels (Section~\ref{sec:convolution_kernels}), and $p(n)$, a penalization term related to the regularity of the segment (Section~\ref{sec:penalty_function}).
+Parameter $\lambda$ is a weighting parameter, fitted during the experiments.

-\subsubsection{Convolution Kernels}
+\subsubsection{Convolution kernels}

 Given an autosimilarity matrix $A(X)$, the convolution score $\SegScoreNotation^K(S_i)$ of segment $\aSeg_i$ is computed by evaluating the autosimilarity values restricted to that segment, denoted as $A_{S_i}(X)$, and represents (to some extent) the inner similarity of this segment.
 In practice, this is obtained by weighting the different values in the autosimilarity, in a convolution operation between the autosimilarity and a (fixed) ``convolution'' kernel matrix $K$ of the size of the segment, such as: